unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

   source-url="https://www.loc.gov/pictures/item/2014710858/"
 %}

 For German historians of the interwar years, conservative-nationalist proclivities thus lined up conspicuously well with notions of “objectivity” in historical scholarship.
 It was self-evident to them that the Weimar Republic represented a clear break with German history.
-Democracy, republicanism, and liberalism were not compatible with the German sense of *volk* and country, as was supposedly “proved” by the social unrest and political chaos that succeeded the collapse of the Wilhelmine Reich.
+Democracy, republicanism, and liberalism were not compatible with the German sense of *volk* and country, as was supposedly “proved” by the social unrest and political chaos that followed the collapse of the Wilhelmine Reich.
 “The Kaiser-less time,” was widely considered “the terrible time,” in the words of historian Conrad Bornhak (Sims, 253).

 ### Objectivity Versus Impartiality